OlesyaTSU14/Tutorial_ML/README.md

 Download dataset on the binder web page.

-Run the commands once in any of the nobebook jupiter:
+Run the commands once in any of the Jupiter notebook:

     %%bash
     pip install --upgrade pip